Cellular-Imaging-Amsterdam-UMC/qp-lessons/Day3/1) dl_segmentation/LESSON.md

-# Lesson Plan: Deep Learning Segmentation
+# Lesson: Deep Learning Segmentation

 **Before running this lesson, read `README.md` in this folder for the setup instructions.**